BradLarson/GPUImage/README.md

 - **GPUImageSepiaFilter**: Simple sepia tone filter
   - *intensity*: The degree to which the sepia tone replaces the normal image color (0.0 - 1.0, with 1.0 as the default)

+### Image processing ###

+- **GPUImageRotationFilter**: This lets you rotate an image left or right by 90 degrees, or flip it horizontally or vertically

+- **GPUImageSharpenFilter**: Sharpens the image
+  - *sharpness*: The sharpness adjustment to apply (-4.0 - 4.0, with 0.0 as the default)

+- **GPUImageFastBlurFilter**: A hardware-accelerated 9-hit Gaussian blur of an image
+  - *blurPasses*: The number of times to re-apply this blur on an image.
+More passes lead to a blurrier image, yet they require more processing power.
+The default is 1.

+- **GPUImageGaussianBlurFilter**: A more generalized Gaussian blur filter
+  - *blurSize*: The fractional area of the image to blur each pixel over

+- **GPUImageGaussianSelectiveBlurFilter**: A Gaussian blur that preserves focus within a circular region
+  - *blurSize*: The fractional area of the image to blur each pixel over
+  - *excludeCircleRadius*: The radius of the circular area being excluded from the blur
+  - *excludeCirclePoint*: The center of the circular area being excluded from the blur
+  - *excludeBlurSize*: The size of the area between the blurred portion and the clear circle

 ### Blending modes ###